awsdocs/aws-codeartifact-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 Administrators can limit the valid values for the lifetime of an authorization token by using the `sts:DurationSeconds` condition key in the permissions policy attached to the user or group\.
 If the user attempts to create an authorization token with a lifetime outside of the valid values, the token creation will fail\.

-Below are some examples of policies that limit the possible durations of an authorization token created by CodeArtifact users\.
+The following example policies limit the possible durations of an authorization token created by CodeArtifact users\.

 **Example policy: Limit token lifetime to exactly 12 hours \(43200 seconds\)**